starnleymbote/angular-Z2H/README.md

-# HotelManagementApp
+# Angular Z2H

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.
+This is a simple application that am creating in order to get an insight of what Angular enatils and how I can work with it.

 ## Development server